Website Filmstrips and Video Recordings

 We can see that the initial paint happens relatively soon.
 This is also reflected in the First Contentful Paint metric, which is 0.5s for this website.

 The video placeholder loads after 5.3 seconds and marks the Largest Contentful Paint.

 Identifying performance opportunities based on the filmstrip

-Once we understand how the page rendering progress impacts our users we can look at ways to optimize the experience.
-For example, if the ad used an empty placeholder, then the content below it wouldn't shift around when the content loads later.
+Once we understand how the page rendering progress impacts our users we can look for ways to optimize the page load experience.

-We can also investigate why the video placeholder image takes so long to load – maybe the image can be compressed, or we can increase its priority compared to other page resources.
+For example, we can investigate why the video placeholder image takes so long to load – maybe the image can be compressed, or we can increase its priority compared to other page resources.

 Comparing website filmstrips

 DebugBear lets you compare the filmstrips of different websites side by side.
 Just select the Filmstrip option in the top left of your project overview page.